collabnix/ioetplanet/raspberrypi/README.md

 node app.js
 ```

-You will receive a log like this on your terminal

-app listening on port 8081!
+You will receive a log like this on your terminal app listening on port 8081!

 GREAT!
 You have deployed your node app.

-you can view the app running in your browser at (http://localhost:8081/)
+You can view the app running in your browser at (http://localhost:8081/)

 You will see your Hello World website is deployed!

 Hello World Website running on your local host

-3. Install Docker on your Pi
+##  Install Docker on your Pi

 For installing Docker on you Raspberry Pi, make sure that your SSH connection is enabled, your OS is updated and upgraded